joustava/CarND-Behavioral-Cloning-Project/README.md

 112/112 [==============================] - 30s 270ms/step - loss: 0.0079 - val_loss: 0.0075
 ```

- These results made me start to inspect the data more closely.
-Made predictions for the outputs for center, left and right images on this network were
+These previous results made me start to inspect the data more closely.
+Made predictions for the outputs for center, left and right images on this network were as follows

 ```bash
 TBD: Check from lenet branch